 When it comes to the keto diet, it’s all about the carbs.
 The carbs you can consume are calculated on a net carb basis.
 This is because only net carbs are used by your body for energy.

 You most likely will not see net carbs on nutrition labels, so it’s important for you to do the simple calculations yourself.

 What the nutrition label does contain in regards to carbs are the Total Carbohydrates, Sugar, Dietary Fiber, and sometimes it might even contain Sugar Alcohols.

 To get the net carb count of a food item, take the total carbohydrates on the food label and subtract the dietary fiber and sugar alcohols (if listed) from it.

 Total Carbohydrate (5 grams) – Dietary Fiber (1 gram) = 4 grams of Net Carbs

 While calories also matter on the ketogenic diet and you should keep an eye on these, they aren’t as important as keeping your carbohydrates low.

-You might have noticed that sugar is incredibly prevalent in many of the foods we buy, and consequently, companies will do everything in their power to mislead consumers and prevent them from realizing how much sugar is in their product.
+You might have noticed that sugar is incredibly prevalent in many of the foods we buy.
+Consequently, companies will do everything in their power to mislead consumers and prevent them from realizing how much sugar is in their product.

 When it comes to sugar, there are at least 60 different names for it listed on food labels!
 Some of these names include sucrose, dextrose, maltose, rice syrup, high-fructose corn syrup, and organic cane sugar, among others.